NickolasB98/aws-serverless-project/README.md

 Data Storage (Processed): The transformed data is saved to a new table in S3 using the Parquet format, optimized for analytics.

 Data Analysis: Amazon Athena, when connected to Grafana Cloud, allows querying the processed weather data using standard SQL for further analysis and visualization.

+Monitoring:

+This project utilizes AWS CloudWatch Logs for centralized monitoring of the data pipeline components.
+CloudWatch Logs capture details about:
+	**Lambda Function Execution:** Invocation time, duration, and any errors encountered during data ingestion.
+	**Glue ETL Job Execution:** Start and end times, completed job steps, and any errors during data transformation.
+By analyzing CloudWatch Logs, you can identify potential issues, monitor performance, and ensure the smooth operation of the pipeline.

 **Benefits:**